cumtr/MolGen_2020/README.md

 ### repository's Architecture

+MolGen2020_Manual     Manual with all infromations about the practicals.
+1_Frogs               This directory contain all the data for the first project.
+2_Cichlids            This directory contain all the data for the second project.
+3_Eels                This directory contain all the data for the Third project.

-### Imprtant informations
+### Important informations

-To be abe to use all packages, please use R version 3.6.x.
-Do not use R version 4.x.x
+To be abe to install and use all packages required, please use R version 3.6.x.
+Do not use R version 4.x.x .